DanyPalma/Firmware-KB/README.md

 ## Firmware-KB

-# Small Compilation of Firmware written for my keyboards
+# "Small" Compilation of Firmware written for my keyboards
  - uses the QMK framework to operate on ATmega32U4 microcontrollers and more

+### if board is in here, ive owned, built or borrowed it at some point or another
 # current collection of dany's firmwares (that i use or have written)
  - sofle